39plu/dumi-theme-skk/example/docs/guide/dev.en-US.md

 ## Development Status

-`dumi-theme-antd-style` is currently under development.
-If you have any related issues, please provide feedback in [issues](https://github.com/arvinxx/dumi-theme-antd-style/issues).
+`@39nyx/dumi-theme-skk` is currently under development.
+If you have any related issues, please provide feedback in [issues](https://github.com/arvinxx/@39nyx/dumi-theme-skk/issues).

 ## Development